kevinponce/keivnponce-blog/content/blog/arduino-3-axis-accelerometer/index.md

 header: { type: 'icon', bgColor: '#0C9097', icon: 'arduino' }
 description: How to use a axis accelerometer with an Arduino using Adafruit ADXL345.
 ---

+Before you can use Adafruit_Sensor, you must install the library.
+Go to Tools -> Manage libraries
+Search for Adxl345 and install it.

 Here is a snippet of code to use ADXL345 a Axis accelerometer.

 ```
 // Click sketch